hm-lang/core/proposals/README.md

 `over(Load! int): str`, but then calling `over(Load: ALoad!)` or `over(Load; BLoad!)` would look like you're trying to call `over(Load:;)` respectively.
 When you're not trying to rename, `over(Load!)` looks fine, but `over(Load!
 ALoad!)` looks busy.
+Instead, documentation should make it clear what the mutable argument is being mutated for;
+is it (1) being modified for use outside the function, (2) being taken by the internal scope (and thus mooted in the outside scope), or (3) being swapped with some other value in the internal scope.
+Cases (2) and (3) make more sense for class methods than standard functions, as there is likely an instance variable that could be reset (case 2) or swapped out (case 3).

 If you want to define both overloads, you can use the template `;:` (or `:;`) declaration syntax.
 There will be some annotation/macros which can be used while before compiling,